This website uses cookies. Find out more in our Privacy Policy.

 Good readers make good writers, creative thinkers, and responsible citizens.
 Students in the English Department participate in incisive, well-researched, and thoughtful study of literature as well as reflective, innovative, and skillful development of critical and creative writing.
 Our courses are characterized by frequent discussion, prioritize original analysis, and emphasize independent research.

 The English literature major exposes students to a variety of ways of reading, understanding, and writing about literature.
-Our courses are characterized by frequent discussion, and most emphasize original analysis and independent research.
-The requirements for the major ensure that each student will have a grounding in literary history, as well as many opportunities to choose courses that reflect and develop their particular interests.
-Students majoring in English Literature choose from an array of courses organized according to period, genre, survey, theme, and authors.
+Our courses are characterized by frequent discussion and emphasize original analysis and independent research.
+The requirements for the major ensure that each student will have a grounding in literary history, as well as many opportunities to choose courses that reflect and develop their own particular interests. interests.
+Students majoring in English Literature choose from an array of courses organized into three central domains:

 An English literature student take notes during class in her notebook.